flatironinstitute/sciware/27_SummerIntro/cmd.md

 <img src="assets/command-line-example.png" width="60%" style="border:0;box-shadow:none" />

-Here's a typical shell command, with three parts:
+Here's a typical shell command, separated by spaces:

-- A **prompt** provided by the shell
+- A **prompt** displayed by the shell
-- A **command**, the program I want to run
+- A **command**, the program to run
 - **options** or **flags** control behavior, starting with `-`
 - **arguments**, additional words that will be passed to the command

 ## Working directory

-A shell or program always has a "current working directory": the directory (or folder) that's used by default
+A shell always has a "current working directory": the directory (or folder) that's used by default
 - `pwd` shows you the current directory ("print working directory")
 - `cd` changes the current directory, by default to your "home" directory (`~`)